Single-Port Radical Prostatectomy

 In 2007, 30% of the approximate 800,000 new cancer cases within the United States were prostate cancer, making it the leading malignancy diagnosed in men.
 Surgical treatment of prostate cancer has expanded in the past decade from traditional open surgery to new minimally invasive approaches.

-In 2006, 35% (31,500) of all radical prostatectomies (those that fully remove the prostate) performed nationwide were performed using either a laparoscopic or robotic approach.
+In 2006, 35% (31,500) of all radical prostatectomies (full removal of the prostate) performed nationwide were performed using either a laparoscopic or robotic approach.

 Single Multichannel Port